keystonejs/prisma-day-2021-workshop/README.md

    `transferFun: T => T to T,`

 since `=>` is somewhat overused.
-The return type is special in comparisson to intermediary closure parameters.
+Also, the return type is special in comparisson to intermediary closure parameters.

 But when printed, the shorter
    `transferFun: (maps: T) => (X: T) => T,`